JS3 block viewer

 Event Loop

-We have already used asynchronous execution.
-We have defined eventListeners that listen for events to happen, then execute a callback function.
 But here’s a new idea: eventListeners are part of the Event API.
-They are not part of JavaScript! 🤯 This means you can’t use them in a Node REPL, but they are implemented in web browsers.
-The core of JavaScript is the same everywhere, but different contexts may add extra APIs.
+They are not part of the JavaScript language! 🤯 This means you can’t use them in a Node REPL.
+But they are implemented in web browsers.
+The core of JavaScript (e.g. strings and functions) is the same everywhere, but different contexts may add extra APIs.

 When you set an eventListener you are really sending a call to a Web API and asking it do something for you.